dvossbergieu2022-netizen/Olist-Brazil-E-Commerce-Analytics-Modeling/README.md

 - **Format:** 9 CSV tables
 - **Scale:** ~100,000 rows (raw), mixed **numerical/categorical/text/date** fields
 - **Known data issues handled in this project:** missing values (~5–10%), formatting inconsistencies (e.g., dates/categories), and multi-table joins.
 ---
+## How to Navigate

+This repository is organized for fast review and reproducibility:

+- **`/code/`**: 7 standalone scripts/notebooks — each file answers one research question (one analysis per question).
+- **`/report/`**: final presentation/report summarizing methods, results, and recommendations.
+- **`/data/`**: the Olist dataset (CSV tables).
+Raw tables are kept as-is; each analysis script loads and merges the required files.

+> Tip: Start with the report for context, then open the corresponding analysis in `/code/`.

+---
 ## Research Questions & Methods (7 Analyses)

 ### 1) Delivery Proficiency — What drives delivery time?